SteveLane/new-project-sh/README.md

 $ ./new_project.sh target_directory
 ```

-If you want it o be available everyone, copy it over to `/usr/local/bin`.
+If you want it to be available everyone, copy it over to `/usr/local/bin`.

 ## What the script does